phusion/passenger_apt_automation/README.md

 ### Updating build and/or testboxes

-If you change the buildbox or testbox, you should create a new version:
+Prior to changing the buildbox or testbox, you should update their version number as follows:

  1. Update the relevant part(s) in `internal/lib/docker_image_info.sh`.
  2. Run `./internal/scripts/regen_distro_info_script.sh`.

 ### Adding support for a new distribution

 In these instructions, we assume that the new distribution is Ubuntu 16.04 "Xenial".
 Update the actual parameters accordingly.

- 1. Rebuild the build box so that it has the latest distribution information:

-        ./docker-images/setup-buildbox-docker-image
+ 1. Bump the the buildbox version number's tiny component.
+Open `internal/lib/docker_image_info.sh` and change the number under `buildbox_version`.

  2. Add a definition for this new distribution to `internal/lib/distro_info.rb`.

      * Add to either the `UBUNTU_DISTRIBUTIONS` or the `DEBIAN_DISTRIBUTIONS` constant.
      * Add to the `DEFAULT_DISTROS` constant.

- 3. Run `./internal/scripts/regen_distro_info_script.sh`.
+ 3. Run `internal/scripts/regen_distro_info_script.sh`.

+ 4. Rebuild the build box so that it has the latest distribution information:

+        make -C docker-images buildbox

- 4. Update the package definitions in `debian_specs/`.
+ 5. Update the package definitions in `debian_specs/`.
 Add `<% if %>` statements accordingly to output the appropriate content for the target distribution.
- 5. Build publish packages for this distribution only.
+ 6. Build publish packages for this distribution only.
 You can do that by running the build script with the `-d` option.

     For example:

         ./build -p /passenger -w work -c cache -o output -d xenial pkg:all

- 6. Create a test box for this new distribution.
+ 7. Create a test box for this new distribution.

      1. Create `docker-images/testbox-ubuntu-16.04/`
      2. Edit `docker-images/Makefile` and add entries for this new testbox.
-     3. Run `cd docker-images && make testbox-ubuntu-16.04`
+     3. Run `make -C docker-images testbox-ubuntu-16.04`

     When done, test Passenger under the new testbox:

         ./test -p /passenger -x xenial -d output/xenial -c cache

- 7. Commit and push all changes, then publish the new packages and the updated Docker images by running:
+ 8. Commit and push all changes, then publish the new packages and the updated Docker images by running:

         git add docker-images
         git commit -a -m "Add support for Ubuntu 16.04 Xenial"